 For those who have injuries, getting back to doing physical movements is a liberating experience.
-You can’t ignore the physical strain no matter how fun and exciting it can be to prevent further harm to your body.
+You still need to follow the required physical strain no matter how fun and exciting it can be to prevent further harm to your body.

 Don’t: Exercising just because